-Brautigan's poems "They Keep Coming Down the Dark Streets" and "15 Stories in One Poem" were first published in Danse Macabre 1(1) 1957: 18-19.
+Brautigan's poems "They Keep Coming Down the Dark Streets" and "15 Stories in One Poem" were first published in Danse Macabre, vol. 1, no. 1, 1957, pp. 18-19.
 Neither poem was ever included in any of Brautigan's poetry collections.
-This photograph of Brautigan was taken in 1957 and apparently was the front of a card signed by Curt Gentry and his wife Gail Stevens and given by Brautigan to Masako Kano.
+See Poetry > Uncollected > 1957 > poem titles.

 Brautigan met Virginia Dionne Alder (also called Ginny or Ginger) at a North Beach laundromat where Brautigan and Ron Loewinsohn were washing their clothes.
 Loewinsohn introduced Brautigan and Virginia, who invited them both to a party that night at her apartment on Filbert Street.
 They both attended and Brautigan and Virginia immediately became a couple.

 Virginia had moved to San Francisco from Los Angeles where she attended the University of California Los Angeles.
 She worked as a typist at a financial district law firm, Weigel, Ripley, and Diamond.
 She lived in an apartment on Filbert Street, in North Beach, high up on Telegraph Hill, below Coit Tower, overlooking Fisherman's Wharf and San Francisco Bay.
 She shared the apartment with college roommate Lenore Yanoff, and Lester Rosenthal, her former college boyfriend.

 Brautigan, financially distressed, had left the Hotel Jessie and was living rent-free in the apartment of a single mother in exchange for babysitting.
 Soon after they met, Brautigan moved into Virginia's apartment and Rosenthal moved out.
-Ginny supported them both with her job, and typed Brautigan's manuscripts while he continued his quest to become a successful writer (Abbott 44; See Obituaries-Memoirs-Tributes > Memoirs > Abbott and Hjortsberg 123).
+Ginny supported them both with her job, and typed Brautigan's manuscripts while he continued his quest to become a successful writer (Abbott 44; See Obituaries-Memoirs-Tributes > Memoirs > Abbott and Hjortsberg 123; See References > Biographies > Hjortsberg).

 Caroling (Lind) Geary, a student in the MFA program at the University of Minnesota, moved to San Francisco in January, where she lived until April or May.
 Geary lived first in the YWCA before renting a tiny apartment in the bottom of a house on Filbert Street for $30.00 per month.
 Her upstairs neighbors were Brautigan, Virginia, and, for a short time, Lenore Yanoff.